Social media marketing for nonprofit brands in 2020

 The emphasis on social media marketing is only going to get bigger in 2019, so to stay in the game and save yourself time, it’s best to have a strategy and a content calendar prepared.
 This will allow you to really maximize your social media strategy and your social media marketing campaign to create a well-balanced brand image on social media.

-Video got big in 2018 and it’s going to get a lot bigger in 2019.
 YouTube already has over 1 billion users and Facebook gets 8 billion video views daily.
 There are currently a whopping 400 million daily users of Instagram Stories, and that number is only going to increase.

 If you want to do social marketing, you also need to find the right social media management system to suit your needs, as you can for your nonprofit brand, you need to get visual.
 You can make the most of video across all different platforms — using Facebook Live, Instagram Stories, or YouTube to post engaging, eye-catching content that will draw the viewer in.